 Mental Health is a Medical Issue

 As supportive care and social services have diminished due to lack of funding, people, especially those experiencing homelessness have had a harder time receiving the necessary attention to effectively manage and potentially recover from their mental illness.
 Emergency rooms have become triage centers for people experiencing severe episodes of mental crises.
-It wasn’t until recently that often times those with no supportive family or home to return to were released from the hospital with no place to go and no plan for follow up care.
+Often with no supportive family or home to return to, people are released from the hospital with no place to go and no plan for follow up care.

 Access to Services

 Without ongoing treatment and long-term care programs, most people will struggle to recover from or even to manage their mental illness.
 Whether it’s anxiety, ADD/ADHD, post-traumatic stress disorder, depression, bipolar or schizophrenia, supportive services are the key to recovery.
 Many cities, like San Diego, are recognizing this and taking the initial steps to ensure that establishing services are a priority.

 Progress can move slowly.
 Luckily, we have non-profit organizations that recognize the need for mental health support services.
 By removing the financial barriers (services are available to everyone regardless of ability to pay or insurance status) these groups are helping to provide the support necessary to people in need.
 Through communication and education work to remove the stigma surrounding mental health as well.

 - Family Health Centers of San Diego (FHCSD) offers several clinic sites across the county as well as mobile medical units.
 In addition to mental health services and counseling, FHCSD supports the National Healthcare for the Homeless Council’s mission to eliminate homelessness by ensuring healthcare and supportive housing for all.
 Contact FHSSD’s Healthcare for Homeless program to access services today by calling (619) 515-2551 or visiting https://www.fhcsd.org/healthcare-for-the-homeless/.